HomanLiang/study-demo/elastic-search-demo/document/chapter16.md

 实战：

 GET _cat/shards?h=index,shard,prirep,state,unassigned.reason

 官网：https://www.elastic.co/guide/en/elasticsearch/reference/7.2/cat-shards.html

 未分配状态及原因解读：

-- INDEX_CREATED：Unassigned as a result of an API creation of an index.
+- `INDEX_CREATED`：Unassigned as a result of an API creation of an index.
-- CLUSTER_RECOVERED：Unassigned as a result of a full cluster recovery.
+- `CLUSTER_RECOVERED`：Unassigned as a result of a full cluster recovery.
-- INDEX_REOPENED：Unassigned as a result of opening a closed index.
+- `INDEX_REOPENED`：Unassigned as a result of opening a closed index.
-- DANGLING_INDEX_IMPORTED：Unassigned as a result of importing a dangling index.
+- `DANGLING_INDEX_IMPORTED`：Unassigned as a result of importing a dangling index.
-- NEW_INDEX_RESTORED：Unassigned as a result of restoring into a new index.
+- `NEW_INDEX_RESTORED`：Unassigned as a result of restoring into a new index.
-- EXISTING_INDEX_RESTORED：Unassigned as a result of restoring into a closed index.
+- `EXISTING_INDEX_RESTORED`：Unassigned as a result of restoring into a closed index.
-- REPLICA_ADDED：Unassigned as a result of explicit addition of a replica.
+- `REPLICA_ADDED：Unassigned as a result of explicit addition of a replica.
-- ALLOCATION_FAILED：Unassigned as a result of a failed allocation of the shard.
+- `ALLOCATION_FAILED`：Unassigned as a result of a failed allocation of the shard.
-- NODE_LEFT：Unassigned as a result of the node hosting it leaving the cluster.
+- `NODE_LEFT`：Unassigned as a result of the node hosting it leaving the cluster.
-- REROUTE_CANCELLED：Unassigned as a result of explicit cancel reroute command.
+- `REROUTE_CANCELLED`：Unassigned as a result of explicit cancel reroute command.
-- REINITIALIZED：When a shard moves from started back to initializing, for example, with shadow replicas.
+- `REINITIALIZED`：When a shard moves from started back to initializing, for example, with shadow replicas.
-- REALLOCATED_REPLICA：A better replica location is identified and causes the existing replica allocation to be cancelled.
+- `REALLOCATED_REPLICA`：A better replica location is identified and causes the existing replica allocation to be cancelled.